zuhlke/engineering-posts/drafts/api-first-part-1.md

 ```

-#### Generate client
+### Generating the client

-Same as for the server, we can generate a client by using the respective generator:
+Same as for the server, we can generate a client by using a suitable generator.
+In our case we want to generate a [TypeScript](https://www.typescriptlang.org/) client.
+Therefore, we choose the `typescript-angular` generator in our gradle task:

 ```kotlin
 openApiGenerate {